-- 40. Entering into any kind of pooled budget arrangement exposes the City of London Corporation to a level of inherent financial risk that would otherwise not exist, particularly around City funds not being used for the purposes and outcomes desired by the City or the City becoming liable for the financial obligations of others.
-In order to mitigate these risks the City of London Corporation would enter into a formal s75 agreement and supporting financial framework that would clearly set out the scope of the pooled budget, the ground rules for its use, treatment of overspends and address how conflicts in budget setting priorities would be settled. - 41.
-The Integrated Commissioning Board would only be able to operate within the scheme of delegation agreed by the City of London Corporation and the CCG as both would still retain ultimate statutory responsibilities and the budget and approach would need to be negotiated and agreed each year to reflect changing circumstances.
-Ensuring that the proper governance and reporting arrangements are also in place will be a key consideration. - 42.
-If the City of London Corporation were to become the host partner for the finances of the whole pooled budget this would potentially expose the City of London Corporation to a further level of risk in terms of becoming accountable for a much larger sum of funds from the CCG than the amount currently invested by the City of London Corporation.
-The VAT implications for the City of London
+- 39. Entering into any kind of pooled budget arrangement exposes the City of London Corporation to a level of inherent financial risk that would otherwise not exist, particularly around City funds not being used for the purposes and outcomes desired by the City or the City becoming liable for the financial obligations of others.
+To mitigate these risks, the City of London Corporation would enter into a formal s75 agreement and supporting financial framework.
+These would clearly set out the scope of the pooled budget, ground rules for its use and treatment of overspends, as well as address how conflicts in budget-setting priorities would be settled. - 40.
+The Integrated Commissioning Board would only be able to operate within the scheme of delegation agreed by the City of London Corporation and the CCG as both would retain ultimate statutory responsibilities.
+The budget and approach would need to be negotiated and agreed each year to reflect changing

-Corporation would also need to be assessed.
-There would also be a significant resourcing issue in being able to service the monitoring and reporting of such a pooled budget.

-43. This will be explored by the steering group and the CCG has committed to provide additional funding to the City of London Corporation to support the finance function in such an eventuality.
+- circumstances.
+Ensuring that the proper governance and reporting arrangements are also in place will be a key consideration. - 41.
+If the City of London Corporation were to become the host partner for the finances of the whole pooled budget, it would potentially be exposed to a further level of risk in terms of becoming accountable for a much larger sum of funds from the CCG than the amount currently invested.
+The VAT implications for the City of London Corporation would also need to be assessed.
+In addition, there would be a significant resourcing issue with regard to servicing the monitoring and reporting of such a pooled budget. - 42.
+This will be explored by the steering group.
+The CCG has committed to provide additional funding to the City of London Corporation to support the finance function in such an eventuality.